Vertech Academy LogoVERTECH

 Should I talk to my professor about my test anxiety?

-Does studying more fix test anxiety?
+Does studying more actually fix test anxiety?

 When should I seek professional help for test anxiety?